 Souvenir shop before 1pm

-I’m not sure whether it was a temporary offer but on entry we were provided with a voucher for 10% off all merchandise (with some exceptions) if the transaction was completed before 1pm.
+I’m not sure whether it is a temporary offer but on entry we are provided with a voucher for 10% off all merchandise (with some exceptions) if the transaction is completed before 1pm.

-If you decide to make use of the offer have your purchases decided by 12:30pm as everyone else is using the voucher too and there’s a queue to checkout in time for 1pm.
+If you decide to make use of the offer have your purchases decided by 12:30pm at the latest.
+Everyone else is using the voucher too and there’s a queue to complete your purchase by 1pm.